Chayan-19/tinkle-on-tips/README.md

 alphabet keys.
 So use your imagination and create the tunes you like.
 Happy tinkling!

 This project is deployed on [tinkle-on-tips.online](www.tinkle-on-tips.online)

+Note: The screen record feature is currently not working right now.
+It is only capable to record from the mic.